Southpaw (film): Production

 Eminem was originally supposed to play the role of Billy Hope.
 The film's screenwriter Kurt Sutter said the project was inspired by the rapper's personal struggles.
-He stated that he had taken meetings with Eminem's producing partners over the past seven years, looking for something to do together.
+He stated that he had meetings with Eminem's producing partners over the past seven years, looking for something to do together.
 "I know he's very selective and doesn't do a lot.
 But he shared so much of his personal struggle in this raw and very honest album, one that I connected with on a lot of levels.
-He is very interested in the boxing genre, and it seemed like an apt metaphor, because his own life has been a brawl.
-In a way, this is a continuation of the 8 Mile story, but we are doing a metaphorical narrative of the second chapter of his life.
+He is very interested in the boxing genre, and it seemed like an apt metaphor because his own life has been a brawl.
+In a way, this is a continuation of the 8 Mile (2002) story, but we are doing a metaphorical narrative of the second chapter of his life.
 He'll play a world champion boxer who really hits a hard bottom, and has to fight to win back his life for his young daughter.
 At its core, this is a retelling of his struggles over the last five years of his life, using the boxing analogy.
 I love that the title refers to Marshall being a lefty, which is to boxing what a white rapper is to hip hop; dangerous, unwanted, and completely unorthodox.
 It's a much harder road for a southpaw than a right-handed boxer."
 Producers Alan and Peter Riche have given a slightly different story about Eminem's involvement however stating that they set out to make a boxing movie similar to The Champ but wanted to make the story about a father-daughter relationship as opposed to The Champ's father-son story.
 Recalling Eminem's strong relationship with his daughter, they asked him and he was immediately receptive.